 2. Conducts careful and thorough investment research:

 a.
-Performs fundamental analysis through financial statements, market news, and other available information.
+Performs fundamental and quantitative fixed income corporate securities analysis through financial statements, corporate announcements, market news, academic and street research, sector related performance data and other publicly available information.

-c.
-Attends investment conferences and Seminars to access academia and industry experts.
+d.
+Attends investment conferences and seminars to access academia and industry experts.

 a.
-Ensures Fund’s four investments criteria; i.e. safety, profitability, liquidity, and convertibility are met.
+Meets the Fund's four investments criteria; i.e. safety, profitability, liquidity, and convertibility,

 d.
 Participates in the discussions and development of investment recommendations for asset allocation for the Fund.

 a.
-Assists in the preparation of reports accurately and timely to the Representative of the Secretary-General for the Investments of the UNJSPF and Director of OIM when requested.
+Assists in the accurate and timely preparation of reports to the Representative of the Secretary-General for the Investments of the UNJSPF and Director of Fixed Income when requested.

 b.
-Assists the Director of the Office of Investment Management in reporting on investments and related matters to governing bodies.
+Assists the Director of Fixed Income in reporting on investments and related matters to governing bodies.